15 Things You Should NEVER Say to a Central New Yorker

 "It's in central New York, near Buffalo."

 -Buffalo is NOT central New York.
 If you look at a map you'll see Buffalo is on the west side of the state.
 That's why it's in WESTERN New York.
 Albany is the capital district.
 And north of central New York is NORTHERN New York, nowhere near New York City.
-Why we section our state like this, since no other state does, is anyone's guess, but mixing it up gets us all fired up!
+Why we section our state like this since no other state does, is anyone's guess, but mixing it up gets us all fired up!

 "So salt potatoes grow in salt?"

 -What?
-How have people not heard about salt potatos?
-The tiny, golden potatoes are boiled in salt and dipped in melted butter and you'll find them at almost any central New York picnic, BBQ or fair.
+How have people not heard about salt potatoes?
+The tiny, golden potatoes are boiled in salt and dipped in melted butter and you'll find them at almost any central New York picnic, BBQ, or fair.

-And WORST thing you can say to a central New Yorker....
+And the WORST thing you can say to a central New Yorker....

 "How do you like living in the city?"

 -There is SO much more to New York than just the city, and central New York is a long way from the Big Apple.
 Nothing pisses us off more when we say we're from central New York than everyone assuming we're in the city.
-Some central New Yorkers have never even made the 4 hour trip south.
+Some central New Yorkers have never even made the 4-hour trip south.